-The items in the Balance Sheet at 31st March 2022 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Balance Sheet at 31st March 2023 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 ltem Uncertainties Effect if Actual Results Differ from Assumptions Depreciation of non-current assets.
 The length of time over which non-current assets are fully depreciated is set out in the accounting policies section of the If the useful life of assets is reduced depreciation increases and the carrying amount of the assets falls. statement.
 This is based on an average life span of each asset.
 However, in practice, assets may depreciate at different rates and so there is the possibility that the depreciation charged to some assets may be mis-stated.
-It is estimated that the annual depreciation charge for buildings would increase by £40,480 for each year that useful lives have to be reduced.
+It is estimated that the annual depreciation charge for buildings would increase by £24,480 for each year that useful lives have to be reduced.
 Valuation of non-current assets.
 The council uses external auditors to revalue its non-current assets in line with the Code requirements on a rolling basis.
 The valuations are reliant on an element of professional judgement within the calculation of such valuations.
-A 1% increase in the assets valued would result in the cost of the assets increasing by £323,570.
+A 1% increase in the assets valued would result in the cost of the assets increasing by £33,244.
 Provisions The Balance Sheet amounts for provisions are based on the best information available to form an estimate of the likely financial impact.
 The provision in the Balance Sheet relates entirely to a NNDR appeals.
 There is a possibility that the amount of the provision is inadequate to fund the actual liability when realised.
 The effect of such would be that additional resources may have to be drawn from revenue reserves in order to fully fund the actual expenditure.
-Pensions Liability The council's outstanding pensions liability is based on advice provided to the Derbyshire County Council Pension Fund and Nottinghamshire County There is a possibility that the assumptions differ from the actual outcomes.
-The effect of such would be to increase or decrease the pension liability.
-This will have
+Pensions Liability The council's outstanding pensions liability is based on advice provided to the Derbyshire County Council Pension Fund by There is a possibility that the assumptions differ from the actual outcomes.
+The effect of such would be to increase or decrease their actuaries.
+The actuary's forecasts are based on future assumptions about a wide variety of variables, such as the longevity of pensioners receiving pensions, the future size of the workforce contributing to the scheme, and the future returns on the assets of the fund. reserves.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Debtors The debtors figure in the Balance Sheet is shown net of provision for bad debts which is currently 10% of gross debtors.
+The council consider that this is sufficient even in the current economic climate.
+However, if collection rates were to deteriorate then this provision would need to be reviewed.
+If collection rates were to deteriorate, a 10% rise in doubtful debts would require an additional £135,000 to be set aside as an allowance.